-The legislation and the case law emphasizes that the health practitioner must look at the individual who is in front of her from whom he or she is seeking a decision and evaluate that person's ability to understand and appreciate the particular decision that is at hand.
-The presumption is that a person does "understand and appreciate" however if the health practitioner has reason to believe that that person is not capable, then the health practitioner should advise the individual of the finding of incapacity and right of review, and turn to the proper SDM for the consent or refusal of consent to treatment.
-Please see Misconception #21 for more details about a health practitioner's duty to provide information of the finding of incapacity and the right of review to a person believed to be incapable.
+This legislation emphasises what was already in the common law and what was in the now repealed Consent to Treatment Act, namely, that the health practitioner must look at the individual who is in front of her from whom he or she is seeking a decision and evaluate that person's ability to understand and appreciate the particular decision that is at hand.
+The presumption is that a person does "understand and appreciate" however if the health practitioner has reason to believe that that person is not capable, then the health practitioner should advise the patient of the finding of incapacity and right of review, and turn to the proper substitute decision maker for the consent or refusal of consent to treatment. see # 19 for comments about a health practitioners duty to provide information of the finding of incapacity and the right of review to a person believed to be incapable.